microsoft/ELL/docs/tutorials/Importing-models/index.md

 ## Using the  model

 Once the model is in the ELL format, it no longer matters whether it came from CNTK or Darknet, and the only difference is the categories file.
-To test the model from Python, follow the steps in [Getting started with image classification on the Raspberry Pi](/ELL/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/), but replace the model suggested in that tutorial with the model you just imported.
-Alternatively, to test the model from C++, follow the steps in [Getting started with image classification in C++](/ELL/tutorials/Getting-Started-with-Image-Classification-in-Cpp/).
+To test the model from Python, follow the steps in [Getting started with image classification on the Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/), but replace the model suggested in that tutorial with the model you just imported.
+Alternatively, to test the model from C++, follow the steps in [Getting started with image classification on the Raspberry Pi in C++](/ELL/tutorials/Getting-started-with-image-classification-in-cpp/).

 ## Troubleshooting